willettek27/Senior-Sem/README.md

 + **Data Ingestion & Dataset:** Uses the Kaggle Web page Phising Detection Dataset that contains 11,430 URLs, divided equally between 50% phishing and 50% benign URLs.
 The dataset serves as a benchmark for machine learning-based phishing detection systems.
 Each URL in the dataset is represented by 87 extracted features from URL structure, webpage content, and external services.
 + **Data Feature Extraction:** Extracts 45 key numeric features alongside tokenized webpage content for input into the model.
-+ **Hybrid AI Model:** Combine text-based language understanding from the fine-tuned DistilBERT model with 45 numeric URL features.
++ **Hybrid AI Model:** Combines text-based language understanding from the fine-tuned DistilBERT model with 45 numeric URL features.
 + **Backend API:** The backend is implemented using Flask to access the data, process it, and return a result.
-+ **Frontend Interface:** React allows users to input URLs and recueve real-time detection results.
++ **Frontend Interface:** React allows users to input URLs and receive real-time detection results.

 ## Tech Stack
 + **Frontend:** React